The while

 4

-x is no longer greater than 5
+x is no longer lesser than 5

-Here, the interpreter stops executing the code located inside the while loop and moves on to the line immediately after the loop, which here is, print("x is no longer lesser than 5.").
+and moves on to the line immediately after the loop, which here is,

 The break statement